July 24th, 2017

-If you are about to buy a booster seat, make sure you choose the right one.
+If you are about to buy a booster seat, make sure you choose the best one.

-The new laws mean that only children who are taller than 125cm and weigh more than 22kg can travel in backless booster seats.
+New laws mean that backless booster seats first brought to market on or after 1 March 2017 can only be used by children who are taller than 125cm and weigh more than 22kg.

-The new rules apply to booster seats bought from 1 March 2017.
-So, you can keep on using a backless booster seat if you bought it before this date.
-It’s worth bearing in mind that many experts say backless booster seats are not safe for younger children.
+So, while you can legally keep on using backless booster seats you already own, it’s worth bearing in mind that many experts say backless booster seats are not safe for younger children.
 High-backed booster seats are a safer option.

 If you are charged for a motoring offence and you aren’t sure what to do, think about seeking legal advice.